Open Heart Safari is a safari like no other.

 Open Heart Safari seeks to offer something different from conventional safaris.
 We approach the magnificent animals and their habitats in a spirit of reverence, and approach the people and their culture with respect and interest.
 We travel in a small, intimate group, regularly reflecting together on our experiences, and restoring ourselves with simple yoga (with instruction for all levels).
 Our capacity to be moved by the land, wildlife, and people we encounter will be deepened through simple mindfulness practices that expand our awareness, enliven our senses, and open our hearts.
 Prepare to be profoundly impacted.

 Kafue National Park.
-Four days in an isolated roadless area in one of the largest parks in all of Africa.
+Four days in an isolated section of one of the largest parks in all of Africa.
 Opportunities to track lions on foot with noted lion expert Chris McBride, who has studied lions for 30 years and authored 3 books about them.
 Wildlife viewing from a boat on the Kafue River, floating by hippos, crocs, and exotic shore birds.
+Opportunity to overnight at an even more remote ‘fly camp’ in roadless area of park.

 A glimpse of Zambian life.
-We will spend a day and night visiting a traditional rural Zambian village, learning about and sharing in village life, and a day volunteering at a community center in a poor urban area, getting a taste of modern urban Africa.
+We spend a day and night in a traditional rural Zambian village, learning about and sharing in village life, and a day in a poor urban neighborhood, meeting with community members and getting a taste of modern urban Africa.

 Contemplative Practices.
-Our experience of the African bush will be heightened as we open up our awareness and deepen our sense of wonder through simple mindfulness practices, yoga, and regular opportunities to reflect on our experiences in group sharing circles.
+Our experience of the African bush is heightened as we open up our awareness and deepen our sense of wonder through simple mindfulness practices, yoga, and regular opportunities to reflect on our experiences in group sharing circles.

-Optional Extension in 2014: Victoria Falls & Botswana’s Chobe National Park.
+Optional Extension in 2015: Victoria Falls & Botswana’s Chobe National Park.
 See Victoria Falls, one of the “seven natural wonders of the world.”
-Our stay will include a special sunrise visit to the Falls.
+Our stay includes a special sunrise visit to the Falls.
 We then spend two days in Chobe’s Riverfront area, famous for its tremendous herds of buffalo and elephant, as well as opportunities to see rare antelope species, and get close to lions and other predators.

 1 Audubon Field Guide to African Wildlife